igorkll/syslbuild/README.md

 the build in syslbuild is heavily divided into items, for example, you can't just assemble a module into a file system.
 First, you need to create a separate item directory and then add it to the file system
 also, assembling a bootable img with an already installed system is also a separate build item in which you must add file systems, etc

+## arguments
+* -h - show help info
+* --arch ARCHITECTURE - set the output architecture of the build
+* -n - does the build anew, does not use the cache

 ## dependencies
 * python3
 * mmdebstrap